-Our facilities located in the U.S. had approximately 72,600 employees as of December 31, 2015, of whom approximately 52,400 were employed full-time.
-In addition, our facilities located in the U.K. had approximately 2,000 employees as of December 31, 2015.
+Our facilities located in the U.S. had approximately 75,325 employees as of December 31, 2016, of whom approximately 54,800 were employed fulltime.
+In addition, our facilities located in the U.K. had approximately 5,800 employees as of December 31, 2016.
 Our hospitals are staffed by licensed physicians who have been admitted to the medical staff of individual hospitals.
 In a number of our markets, physicians may have admitting privileges at other hospitals in addition to ours.
 Within our acute care division, approximately 190 physicians are employed by physician practice management subsidiaries of ours either directly or through contracts with affiliated group practices structured as 501A corporations.
 Members of the medical staffs of our hospitals also serve on the medical staffs of hospitals not owned by us and may terminate their affiliation with our hospitals at any time.
-In addition, within our behavioral health division, approximately 435 psychiatrists are employed by subsidiaries of ours either directly or through contracts with affiliated group practices structured as 501A corporations.
+In addition, within our behavioral health division, approximately 440 psychiatrists are employed by subsidiaries of ours either directly or through contracts with affiliated group practices structured as 501A corporations.
 Each of our hospitals is managed on a day-to-day basis by a managing director employed by a subsidiary of ours.
 In addition, a Board of Governors, including members of the hospital's medical staff, governs the medical, professional and ethical practices at each hospital.
 We believe that our relations with our employees are satisfactory.

-Approximately 1,875 of our employees at six of our hospitals are unionized.
-At Valley Hospital Medical Center, unionized employees belong to the Culinary Workers and Bartenders Union, the International Union of Operating Engineers and the Service Employees International Union ("SEIU").
-Nurses and technicians at Desert Springs Hospital are represented by the SEIU and International Union of Operating Engineers.
+Approximately 1,000 of our employees at six of our hospitals are unionized.
+At Valley Hospital Medical Center, unionized employees belong to the Culinary Workers and Bartenders Union and the International Union of Operating Engineers.
+Nurses, technicians and engineers at Desert Springs Hospital are represented by the Service Employees International Union ("SEIU") and the International Union of Operating Engineers.
 At The George Washington University Hospital, unionized employees are represented by the SEIU or the Hospital Police Association.
 At the Psychiatric Institute of Washington, clinical, clerical, support and maintenance employees are represented by the Communication Workers of America (AFL-CIO).
-In February, 2016, nurses at Corona Regional Medical Center ("Corona"), who were previously represented by the United Nurses Associations of California/Union of Health Care Professionals ("UNAC/UHCP"), submitted to the hospital objective evidence that the union no longer had majority support of the nurses.
-The nurses requested that the hospital withdraw recognition of UNAC/UHCP as their bargaining representative.
-After verification of the evidence presented, Corona granted the request of the nurses.
-UNAC/UHCP has the right to challenge the withdrawal of recognition.
 Registered Nurses, Licensed Practical Nurses, certain technicians and therapists, pharmacy assistants, and some clerical employees at HRI Hospital in Boston are represented by the SEIU.
 At Brooke Glen Behavioral Hospital, unionized employees are represented by the Teamsters and the Northwestern Nurses Association/Pennsylvania Association of Staff Nurses and Allied Professionals.